More than 70 years and growing.

 Since 1959, LTI’s facilities have seen eight expansions.
 With three separate divisions, LTI occupies over 200,000 square feet of plant space on 17.5 acres.
 Our employee headcount has grown to approximately 175.
 Continuing the strong tradition of family ownership, quality products and excellent service, LTI is proud to be one of the country’s leading innovators and manufacturers of custom food service equipment and décor.

-2017 is already super exciting for LTI.
-We’re celebrating our 70th anniversary and plan to construct a brand new headquarters facility late 2017 or early 2018.
+2018 is already super exciting for LTI.
+We celebrated our 70th anniversary in 2017 and plan to start construction on a brand new headquarters facility in early 2018.